jacob-barna/TripleJR/ProjectProposal.md

 https://github.com/brave/brave-browser

 * #### An assumed/hypothetical operational environment (e.g., home, office, enterprise, bank, government, etc.) where the users will expect security functionality from the software in its intended use.

+This browser is intended to provide privacy, security, and an alternative approach to monetizing the web.
+Because of the wide adoption of standard browsers, with "other" browsers sharing just 3.5% of the world-wide marketshare [1], the current target market appears to be privacy-minded users who will use the browser at home, on their mobile devices, or at work if permitted.
+These users ...

 * #### What are the security needs of users from this software in its intended threat environment ?
 If there are none or very few, then re-evaluate your selection.
+The security needs

 * #### Develop a list of security features in the software.
 Again, if there are none or very few, then re-evaluate your choice.

 * #### Motivation for selecting this project .
 (just some points i will expand on later - ronald ) .
 -in IT, rapid growth has brought many cool inovations